The Bankrate promise

 How to report the scam

-You can report yo-yo auto loan scams to the Federal Trade Commission (FTC) online or by phone.
+You can report suspected yo-yo auto loan scams to the FTC online or by phone.
 When reporting, you will need to provide personal information to help authorities identify you.
 You can also contact your state attorney general’s office for more assistance.

 To begin, visit the FTC’s online complaint form at reportfraud.ftc.gov.
-Select “Get started now” to get to the form.
-From there select “Auto sale, repair” and the type of problem that best fits.
-You will then be directed to another page where you can provide more information about the scam, including company and the names of people you’ve spoken with.
+You will need to provide more information about the scam, including the dealership’s name and the names of people you’ve spoken with.

-Once you submit the complaint, it will be reviewed and assigned to an investigator, who will investigate the scam and potentially contact you to ask for more information.
+Once you submit the complaint, it will be reviewed and assigned to an investigator, who will review your case and potentially contact you to ask for more information.

 You can also contact the FTC by telephone at 877-382-4357.
-The call will go to the FTC’s Consumer Response Center.
+The call will go to the FTC’s Consumer Response Center, where you will use a phone tree to submit your complaint.

 The bottom line